How to start with Portrait Photography

 The expert always makes sure that the subject to be portrayed is entirely at ease and treated seriously in the appropriate context in order to transmit authentic and genuinely moving feelings and – if wanted – a message.

 We recommend to direct the model with thoughtful and well-measured guidance.
+Take special care when your model is a camera shy person.

 Beginners should preferably get their first acting experience from actors who are accustomed to acting in front of the camera and don’t require precise direction.
 This makes the process easier when filming.
 Learn how to pose male models.